whopperdk/gnosispay-dashboard-extension/README.md

 - Filter transactions with dedicated tool

 ### Spending Analysis
-- Monthly breakdown by category
+- Monthly breakdown by category or custom tags
 - Interactive category highlighting (if you click on an item in legend, you highlight corresponding transactions)
 - Total spending summary

 ### Yearly Overview
 - Annual spending trends
-- Category comparison across years
+- Category or custom tags comparison across years
 - Interactive category highlighting (if you click on an item in legend, you highlight corresponding transactions)

 ### Cashback Calculator